 And I know now, to never take for granted the struggles some people face, even when I can’t see them.

 For many years, I lived with what people would call an “invisible illness.”
 In the fall of 2012, I relapsed with Chronic Fatigue Syndrome and Lyme, my autonomic nervous system fell to shambles, and I developed POTS.
 Exhaustion settled into every fiber of my being.
 For the first time in my life, I began to suffer from near-passing out episodes and panic attacks.
-At its worst, my kids were about two, six, and eight.
-I could hardly hold on, and life became completely overwhelming.
+Life became overwhelming.

 I looked fine on the outside, but it took everything in me to leave my home.
 I was trapped by very real limitations that no one could see.